JSDID/Personal-Website/README.md

 ## 📋 Project Overview

-A modern, responsive personal portfolio website for Oleksandr Dolinsky, a Front-End Developer specializing in React and Vue.js development.
+A modern, responsive personal portfolio website for Oleksandr Dolinsky, a Front-End Developer specializing in React and Vue development.
 This website showcases professional experience, portfolio projects, and provides contact information for potential clients and employers.

 ## 🎯 Key Features